rmarx/h2push-thedetails/post.md

 - 3 push .woff2 with style.css
 - 4 push 5 .mp4 segments

-It seems that When1 is what [most people think about][PRPL] when talking about push, while it's arguably the least useful in the list, especially on cold connections (see 1.1).
-Conversely, When2 is a lot more interesting: we can actually increase the congestion window up-front, so that even large .html responses can be sent in a single RTT when they become available.
-Especially in the case of CDNs/edge servers this can work quite well if the origin is far away/slow: because of the small RTT between client and edge, the cwnd can grow quite quickly.
-It is difficult to fine-tune though: if we push too much we might fill up the buffers (1.3) and might not be able to prioritize the .html correctly.
+It seems that __When1__ is what [most people think about][PRPL] when talking about push, while it's arguably the least useful in the list, especially on cold connections (see 1.1).
+Conversely, __When2__ is a lot more interesting: we can actually **increase the congestion window up-front**, so that even large .html responses can be sent in a single RTT when they become available.
+Especially in the case of CDNs/edge servers this can work well if the origin is far away/slow: because of the small RTT between client and edge, the cwnd can grow quite quickly.
+It is **difficult to fine-tune** though: if we push too much we might fill up the buffers (1.3) and might not be able to prioritize the .html correctly.
 Still, if done right, they can help a lot with both initial load times and making better use of available bandwidth.
-[Colin Bendell][promiseOfPush] created [www.shouldipush.com](www.shouldipush.com) to help you assess the gains your site can make if pushing before index.html (before "TTFB: time to first byte") and after index.html (before "TTFR: time to first resource").
+[Colin Bendell][promiseOfPush] created **[www.shouldipush.com](www.shouldipush.com)** to help you assess the gains your site can make if pushing before index.html (before "TTFB: time to first byte") and after index.html (before "TTFR: time to first resource").

 [PRPL]: https://developers.google.com/web/fundamentals/performance/prpl-pattern/